Everything you need to know about the updated Covid-19 boosters

 Pfizer's booster is a 30-microgram dose that contains 15 micrograms of mRNA against the ancestral strain and 15 micrograms against the BA.4 and BA.5 variants.
 It is authorized for people as young as 12.

-The government has already been taking orders for these vaccines, and now that the FDA has authorized them, millions of doses will ship to tens of thousands of sites across the country.
+Millions of vaccines are now shipping to tens of thousands of sites across the country.
 These include community health centers, health departments and pharmacies.

+CVS and Walgreens have started offering the shots.
+Both chains are scheduling appointments online, and say more slots will be added as they get shipments of the vaccines.

+"You'll start seeing some places start giving some shots in arms over the weekend, but very relatively few because [of the] Labor Day weekend.
+And my expectation is over next week, or certainly over the next 10 days, you're going to start seeing these bivalent vaccines become widely available across the country," Dr. Ashish Jha, who leads the White House Covid-19 Response Team, told CNN.

 As with past Covid-19 vaccines, these shots will be available free of charge.
 But they may be some of the last Covid-19 freebies from the government, which has said it's going to start commercializing treatments and vaccines this fall.